rmautia/Instaapp/README.md

 - Users can follow other users and unfollow them.
 - A user can like and comment on a post.
 - A user can upload posts and edit their profile.
-- A user can view other users profle pages and full details of an image by clicking on the image.
 - Admin can regulate images uploaded by deleting from the admin dashboard as well as completely close a users account.